mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 medium populations, mid-tech worlds with middling populations and every other combination in between.
 The Tech Level differences between armies can be significant.
-In the Core sector alone, there are massive disparities.
+In the [[Core sector]]  alone, there are massive disparities.
 For example, the high-population world of Shiirand has an army of 34 million soldiers, all of whom use TL7 equipment.
 Meanwhile, three parsecs away, the army of Ushra has 105 million soldiers armed to a much higher TL12 standard.
 The Imperium mitigates this imbalance with joint training exercises.
-Several battalions of Shiirand’s army are regularly deployed to Ushra to train with weapons and vehicles of higher
+Several battalions of Shiirand's army are regularly deployed to Ushra to train with weapons and vehicles of higher

 Population Imperial Army Presence